abhishek-paliwal/2020-LEELA-RECIPES/content/Makai-Ka-Dhokla.md

 ---

-Summer special Mango Jam recipe is a very mouth watering dish for kids and adults alike.
+Special Mango Jam recipe is a very mouth watering dish for kids and adults alike.

 {{< leelasrecipes-youtube-video-embed >}}

-{{< leelasrecipes-HTML-RECIPE-BLOCK >}}
+{{< leelasrecipes-INSERT-RECIPE-JSON-BLOCK >}}